Teunis G. Bergen

 Teunis Garret Bergen (October 6, 1806 – April 24, 1881) was an American farmer and politician who served one term as a United States representative from New York from 1865 to 1867.

 Biography

 Born in Brooklyn, New York, Bergen was the son of Garrett and Jane Wyckoff Bergen and the second cousin of John Teunis Bergen, also a U. S. Representative from New York.
 He attended the common schools and Erasmus Hall Academy (in Flatbush).
-He married Elizabeth Roelof Van Brunt on December 19, 1827, and they had one son, Garrett T. Bergen.
+He married Elizabeth Roelof Van Brunt on December 19, 1827, and they had one son.
 His family owned at least 46 enslaved people in 1810.

 Bergen engaged in agricultural pursuits and surveying and was supervisor of New Utrecht, Kings County, New York, from 1836 to 1859.
 He was a member of the New York constitutional conventions in 1846, 1867, and 1868, and was a delegate to the Democratic National Conventions at Baltimore and Charleston in 1860.